- Tuesday, January 01, 2019

 TIP: Parking sells out each year, for the best experience make sure to arrange parking ahead of time.
 Consider taking the Metro Gold Line, it is a light rail train that runs between East Los Angeles and the San Gabriel Valley (Pasadena is at the center of the route).

-Public access maps and road closures have changed for 2018.
-Please review the maps closely and call the Visitor Hotline for more information at (877) 793-9911.
+Public access maps and road closures have not been published yet.
+Please check back in early December when the Pasadena Police Department makes those maps public.
+For more information, call the Pasadena Visitor Hotline at (877) 793-9911.

 Hotels fill up each year and many require a minimum of three to four nights per reservation.
 We recommend you reserve a room as early as possible in order to get your first choice.
 There are different types of hotels that offer different experiences as outlined below.